(Updated: February 20, 2018)

 Van from El Nido to Port Barton

 There are now several vans that go directly from El Nido to Port Barton.
 Travel time is about 4 hours.
-The Recaro vans leave daily at 7am and 1pm from the terminal in El Nido, tickets are 800 pesos.
+The Recaro vans leave daily at 8am and 1pm from the terminal in El Nido, tickets are 600 pesos.
 Call the Recaro number (above) to reserve a seat.
-There is also one other van operator that leaves from El Nido at 8am and 2pm.
-Visit the bus terminal and any local can point you in the right direction.
+Visit the bus terminal in El Nido and any local can point you in the right direction.

 Transport from Port Barton to El Nido or Puerto Princesa